 But what makes Leipzig so appealing?
 Several top industry players have settled here, including Porsche and BMW, DHL, Amazon and eBay.
 The city's university delivers a pool of skilled, young workers and unemployment rate has dropped by half to less than 7% over the last decade.
 The number of people with an immigrant background grew from 49,323 in 2012 to 77,559 in 2016, and now they account for 13.3% of the city's population.

-LoanLink is a german mortgage broker specialized in property market in Leipzig.
+LoanLink is a German mortgage broker specialized in property market in Leipzig.
 We also help expats and international investors get a mortgage.
 Our highly professional Leipzig mortgage broker team provides excellent advices in English, Chinese, Russian and German.
-Moreover, we leveraged advanced algorithm technology to find the best mortgage deal from over 400 regional and global German banks.
+Moreover, we leveraged advanced algorithm technology to find the best mortgage rates from over 400 regional and global German banks.

 Our smart online mortgage platform is available round the clock to advise you in every step of the German mortgage process.
-For instance, you can use our mortgage calculators to check your loan amount, monthly repayments and property purchase fees.
+For instance, you can use our house loan calculator to check your loan amount, monthly repayments and property purchase fees.
 What’s more, we offer service in multiple languages and is completely free of charge.

 LoanLink is registered and controlled by the surveillance authority in Leipzig.